kinelite/Flux-insert-character/README.md

 9. After finished installing onnxruntime, go to \ComfyUI\custom_nodes and type CMD in the file directory to open the command prompt.
 Enter ```git clone https://codeberg.org/Gourieff/comfyui-reactor-node.git``` and let it install.
 10. Voila! you have installed ReActor.
 Take a moment to breath.

+11. Now, open the ComfyUI.
+You can now use the workflow.
-11. Load images of the subject, the face (not required if not a person but you need to click disable Face Swap Unit in the Prompt Card), and the destination.
+12. To use it, load images of the subject, the face (not required if not a person but you need to click disable Face Swap Unit in the Prompt Card), and the destination.
-12. Mark the area in the destination image that you want your subject to insert.
+13. Mark the area in the destination image that you want your subject to insert.
-13. Type the Prompt.
+14. Type the Prompt.
-14. Click Queue.
+15. Click Queue.
-15. If you are not satisfied with the result, see the Tips notes in some nodes that I found impactful to the results.
+16. If you are not satisfied with the result, see the Tips notes in some nodes that I found impactful to the results.
 You will need to experiment on it.
 There is no universal setting.